LCSW

 Kim has experience working with clients of all ages, backgrounds, spiritualities, and lifestyles—from children to adults.
 She has a passion for supporting individuals with ADHD and Autism, whether they've received a formal diagnosis or simply show related traits.

 Her approach emphasizes motivation while allowing room for growth, mistakes, and forgiveness.
-Kim uses Cognitive Behavioral Therapy, Solution Focused, and Christian counseling as requested.
+Kim uses Cognitive Behavioral Therapy (CBT), Solution Focused, and Christian counseling as requested.

 Kim holds a Master’s in Professional Counseling and a Master’s in Human Services from Amridge University, along with a Bachelor’s in Psychology from the University of Utah.

-She enjoys spending time with her husband of 17 years, her three teenage boys, and her large immediate family.
-Kim enjoys reading, crocheting, sewing, gardening, playing with her backyard chickens, and educating her children on the golden age of ’90s TV.
+She enjoys spending time with her husband, three teenage boys, and her large immediate family.
+Kim enjoys reading, crocheting, and playing with her backyard chickens.

 Specialties: